gradle/gradle/design-docs/build-migration-verification.md

 ## Upgrading to a new Gradle version

-In this case, a single Gradle project “executed” by two different Gradle versions is being compared.
-This is likely to be undertaken by someone wanting to upgrade the Gradle version used by their project and are seeking reassurance that things will be ok after they upgrade.
+This functionality can be used by users to gain confidence in a Gradle upgrade.
+This should lower the cost/risk for users to “stay current”, which is something we want to encourage.

+Users should be able to use this functionality to gain confidence that an upgrade to a newer Gradle version will not “break their build”.
+We also want to require as little user intervention/configuration as possible to perform this.

 ### Upgrades that require changes

 The potential upgrade may include changes to the configuration of the build.
 New Gradle versions introduce deprecations and changes, and as such users will want to be able to verify that the build functions the same after making any accommodations for changes in the new version.

+This is effectively a variant of the case below, where the build executions are executed with different versions.

 ## Making speculative changes to a Gradle build

-In this case, a single Gradle project is being compared before/after some change is made to the build configuration, which does not include a change in the Gradle version used to build.
+In this case, a single Gradle project is being compared before/after some change is made to the build configuration.
 This is likely to be undertaken by someone wanting to “test” a change to the build.

 This is largely the same as the “Upgrading Gradle” case, except there may be intentional differences.
 That is, there may be expected difference and the difference is what is being verified.
 There will also be the case of wanting to make changes that have no functional impact (e.g. removing